fayum-co/fayum-client/README.md

     - when we go on the page, the page should be rendering the pages with min and max experience for that.
     - same goes in the max salary too.
 -

+# tasks
+- put the OG url image for all the pages
+- add a sitemap file xml format
+- include the json schema for this.